camunda/camunda-docs/docs/apis-tools/tasklist-api-rest/migrate-to-zeebe-user-tasks.md

 ### Task type differences

-Learn the differences between both task types and make an informed decision, and understand the new capabilities of Zeebe user tasks.
+Learn the differences between both task types and make an informed decision, and understand the new capabilities of Camunda user tasks.
 Refer to this table for important high-level differences of the two task types:

 <table>
     <tr>